Regional Gardening Guide - Zone 9-10

 Forget ‘spring fever’, here in zones 9-10 the month of May is really the beginning of summer.
 The pests are building their numbers to feast on your vegetable garden and those of us in Florida are experiencing the customary spring dry spell.
 Despite all of that, it’s a great time to be in the garden because there are still enough cool hours in the morning and evening to get things done, and torrential downpours are less likely to wash away your new plantings.
 Get all of your hot-season vegetable plantings out of the way now for a leisurely summer spent enjoying the view and harvesting peppers, okra, soybeans and yardlong beans.
 But before you stick a pitchfork in the garden and call it ‘done’, properly prepare it for the hot months ahead with better soil, better mulch and better pest-prevention.

 Steve Asbell is an illustrator, the author of Plant by Numbers and blogger of The Rainforest Garden.

-To see what Steve's doing in her garden.
+To see what Steve's doing in his garden.
 Click Here!

 The key to a happy and healthy garden is the ground beneath your feet, so protect and improve your garden’s greatest asset by gardening organically and meeting its specific needs.
 To find that out, send a soil sample to your extension office for an analysis.
 The results will help you choose the best plants or the necessary amendments for your soil.
 Whatever soil you start out with, enrich and enhance it with plenty of organic matter like composted manure or well-rotted compost made from garden clippings and kitchen scraps.
 Not only does compost feed the plants – it improves the soil structure for healthier root systems.
 Earthworms are a built-in improver because they aerate the soil and improve it with their rich castings.
 Harness their power by vermicomposting with the Worm Factory 360; a composter that allows you to watch the worms do their magic with ordinary kitchen scraps in as little as a few weeks.